AleksandarLilic/Cyclone_II_SoPC/README.md

 **Description:**

 System integration of two RAM chips on the Altera DE2 development board.
 Memory modules:
  - SRAM: ISSI IS61LV25616AL, 256Kx16, as Avalon MM Slave/SoPC component
  - SDRAM: ICSI IS42S16400, 4Mx16, as IP Core/Qsys SDRAM controller

 Altera PLL is utilized in order to synchronize off-chip SDRAM timings with the main system.
 This is achieved with a phase shift of -3ns/-54deg for SDRAM module.

 Software is used as a testing platform to confirm memories read and write.
-Errors are injected on purpose at the.
-Test function checks both SRAM and SDRAM modules.
+Errors are injected on purpose in the last four memory locations.
+Software test function checks both SRAM and SDRAM modules.

 Peripherals used: GPIO for communication with the off-chip memory modules